Top stories

 Sacred Calling series

-Building up the kingdom — one small, rural church at a time (reporting from Castle Rock, Colo.): Colorado initiative equips and encourages ministers, leaders and their families.
+Building up the kingdom — one small, rural church at a time (reporting from Castle Rock, Colo.): Some congregations are between preachers.
+Others can’t afford one.
+This program aims to help.

 On a mission to fill empty pulpits (reporting from Denver): For John and Carla Moore, addressing the shortage of preachers in Churches of Christ is a priority.